CarterStefan/no-boundaries/README.md

 ## Technologies Used

-- HTML5 - This was used to create the structure of the site.
+- [HTML5] (https://en.wikipedia.org/wiki/HTML5)  This was used to create the structure of the site.

-- CSS - This was used to make the page more visually appealing.
+- [CSS] (https://en.wikipedia.org/wiki/Cascading_Style_Sheets) This was used to make the page more visually appealing.

 - [Bootstrap](https://getbootstrap.com/)
     - This project used **Bootstrap** as a framework.
 The main use of this will be for the layout and grid of the page.